anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 Common values such as names or addresses are collected in separate tables which are referenced from the messages, comparable to CBOR-packed {{-cbor-packed}}.

 The format described in this document is a transfer format that aims to provide conciseness and compression for individual DNS messages to be sent over the network.
-This is achieved using the following objectives:
+This is achieved applying the following objectives:

 1. Encoding DNS messages in CBOR (conciseness),
 2. Omitting (redundant) fields in DNS queries and responses (conciseness),